A Guide to Physical Therapy for Hand, Wrist, and Elbow Pain

 Activities of daily living training: This can include anything from cooking and cleaning to grooming and dressing.
 The goal is to help you regain as much independence as possible.
 If you're an athlete, your hand therapist can provide return-to-sport tips and techniques for your sports as well.

 Ergonomic assessments and recommendations: If your pain is work related, your hand therapist will assess your workstation and tools you use daily, and make any necessary recommendations to help you stay pain free.
 They can assess any other setups that you use frequently too, such as in your car.

 Can I Treat at Myself Home?
 When to Ask for Help

-If your pain is mild or you aren't ready to see a medical professional, or you're waiting to see a specialist, you might consider starting with home treatment.
+If your pain is mild or you aren't ready to see a medical professional (or if you're waiting to see a specialist) you might think to yourself that a DIY program is worth a try.
 When trying home treatment, it's important to pay close attention to your symptoms and start slowly to avoid the risk of further injury that comes with self-treatment.

 Additionally, if you want to see a specialist NOW, consider seeing a virtual physical therapist for almost instant access.

 Getting short-term pain relief at home is straightforward with the following strategies:

 - Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen to address swelling